Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 In Ephesians 4:11, the word pastor should be connected with teacher.
 (Why?
 The author cannot simply assert an opinion as truth.)

 It’s not two offices—one for pastor and another for teacher.
 It’s most accurately translated as pastor-teacher.
 (It is?
-Undocumented statement.)
+Undocumented statement.
+And what about Apostles or Prophets?
+The author has appealed to a proof text that he does not otherwise believe.)

 Maturity by Definition of the Office